MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 ]
 ```

-You'll notice that this time a resolution guidance is specified with a *renameFormat* property.
+Notice that this time a resolution guidance is specified with a *renameFormat* property.
 This property is a format specifier for the final resolved attribute names.
 Here, you use *renameFormat*: *{m}* to specify that you want to use the attribute names exactly as they're named in the referenced entity.
 This means that in **Session**, the attributes that are taken from **ReverseIp** will look like:

 	ripContinent
 	ripCountry